What is a claim?

 Hearings

-In the event that such a hearing is required, MDDUS will work closely with our members to ensure that they are prepared to give evidence and have a clear understanding of the process involved.
+If such a hearing is required, MDDUS will work closely with our members to ensure that they are prepared to give evidence and have a clear understanding of the claims process.

 Compensation

-Compensation in a clinical negligence case is intended to return the pursuer, as far as possible, to the position they would have been in, but for the negligence.
-The amount agreed by the parties or fixed by the court will reflect the level of pain and suffering, the type of injury (more serious injuries attract greater awards) and financial losses which include loss of potential earnings/pension, disadvantage on the labour market, the cost of any necessary remedial treatment and payments needed for extra care and assistance.
+Compensation in a clinical negligence case is intended to return the Claimant, as far as possible, to the position they would have been in if the negligence had not occurred.
+The amount of compensation can be agreed by the parties or fixed by the court and will reflect the level of pain and suffering, the type of injury (more serious injuries attract greater awards) and financial losses which include loss of potential earnings/pension, disadvantage on the labour market, the cost of any necessary remedial treatment and payments needed for extra care and assistance.

-Once MDDUS has obtained the necessary expert evidence on breach of duty and causation and any further evidence necessary to quantify the claim, we would be in a position to assess the merits of the case and to advise members further in relation to the prospects of a successful defence or, where appropriate, offering an out of court settlement.
+Once MDDUS has obtained the necessary expert evidence on breach of duty and causation and any further evidence necessary to quantify the claim, we would be able to assess the merits of the case and advise members further in relation to the prospects of a successful defence or, where appropriate, parameters for an out of court settlement.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.